What US companies need to know about the EU’s CSRD

 How will CSRD requirements impact your sustainability reporting strategy?

-Required reporting for some companies will begin as early as fiscal year 2024 so it’s imperative that your company begin preparing to meet reporting obligations now.
 Evaluating scope, the applicable effective dates, alternatives for reporting at different levels within the organization (if any) and what compliance with the disclosure requirements will entail (including which sustainability matters are material and consideration of the EU taxonomy) will set the stage for successful implementation.

-Although the ESRS have yet to be finalized, obtaining an understanding now of the wide-ranging disclosure requirements as well as the expected effort to obtain information and develop and implement reporting systems is an important first step in creating an implementation plan.
+Obtaining an understanding now of the wide-ranging disclosure requirements as well as the expected effort to obtain information and develop and implement reporting systems is an important first step in creating an implementation plan.
 In addition, this understanding may provide insights that support decisions about the level at which to prepare this reporting when multiple entities within the organization are impacted.

 Download: Worldwide impact of CSRD - are you ready?